 1. Hahn-Bin became Amadéus Leopold

-It’s true that many famous musicians have created stage names (Elton John was born Reginald Kenneth Dwight, and Marilyn Manson was originally Vincent Damon Furnier), but most professional string musicians bill themselves with their given name.
+It’s true that many famous musicians have created stage names (Elton John was born Reginald Kenneth Dwight, and Alice Cooper was originally Vincent Damon Furnier), but most professional string musicians bill themselves with their given name.
 Hahn-Bin, on the other hand, was billed as Hahn-Bin until 2012 (age 24) when he changed his name to Amadéus Leopold (he’s still known as Hahn-Bin in Korea).

 This shift correlated with his newly-acquired status as an American citizen.
 As quoted by classicFM.com, Amadéus Leopold said the switch had “spiritual significance,” linked to his desire to pay homage to another beautiful eccentric, Wolfgang Amadeus Mozart, as well as Mozart’s father, Leopold.
 Amadéus Leopold also appears to be an affinity for famous violinist Leopold Auer.
 He remarked, “My role in this world is to embody the renaissance of classical music itself," he commented.
 "I wanted to make that message clear to the world."

 We admit that Lindsey Stirling has a striking style, but Amadéus Leopold’s persona is even more ornate.
 The use of perfectly sculpted (yes – sculpted) hairstyles, make-up and face paint, and one-of-a-kind fashion choices make him seem as if he’s stepped out from one of Cirque de Soleil’s magical worlds.
 Or, as NPR reporter Anastasia Tsioulcas described him, a cross between “Lady Gaga with "Ziggy Stardust"-era [David] Bowie.”